Kundert Medical Clinic

-The Kundert Medical Clinic is a building in San Luis Obispo, California, United States, designed by Frank Lloyd Wright and was completed in 1956.
-It is notable for being one of the few commercial buildings designed by Wright.
+The Kundert Medical Clinic is a building in San Luis Obispo, California, United States.
+Designed by Frank Lloyd Wright and completed in 1956, it was one of the few commercial buildings designed by Wright.

 Dr. Karl Kundert and his tenant, Dr. Fogo, were both ophthalmologists from Wisconsin and were familiar with Wright's work.
 (Storrer, 425) The construction of the building was supervised by Wright protégé, Aaron Green.

-This building is now occupied by cardiologist Kenneth Tway, MD.
+This building is now occupied by cardiologist Kenneth Tway.